sckott/baad_blog/ropensci.md

 Another concern was that the database would be sustainable.
 By making the entire process open and scripted, we are effectively allowing ourselves to step away from the project at some point in the future, if that's what we want to do.

+# Conclusion

+We really hope that the techniques used in building BAAD will help others develop open and transparent compilations of #otherpeoplesdata.
+On that point, we conclude by thanking all our wonderful co-authors who were willing to put put their data out there for others to use.

 # Footnotes
 [^database]:  BAAD is a database in the sense that it is an [organized collection of data](http://en.wikipedia.org/wiki/Database), but we do not use common database tools like SQL or Microsoft Access etc. These are simply not needed and prevent other features like version control.